Juanse1595/AirBnB_clone/web_static/README.md

 Layout:

--Body:
+- Body:
     - no margin
     - no padding
--Header:
+- Header:
     - color #FF0000 (red)
     - height: 70px
     - width: 100%
--Footer:
+- Footer:
     - color #00FF00 (green)
     - height: 60px
     - width: 100%
     - text Best School center vertically and horizontally
     - always at the bottom at the page

 Requirements:

-    You must use the header and footer tags
+- You must use the header and footer tags
-    You are not allowed to import any files
+- You are not allowed to import any files
-    You are not allowed to use the style tag in the head tag Use inline styling for all your tags
+- You are not allowed to use the style tag in the head tag
+- Use inline styling for all your tags

 ## 1. Head styling